fredlcore/AtariWozMon/README.md

 ```
 X
 ```
 (DOS 2.5 unfortunately executes a JMP (and no JSR), so X does not work here.
-To get back to DOS, a jump to the memory location
+To get back to DOS, a jump to the memory location in vector $000A/$000B is necessary)